INTO-CPS-Association/unifmu/README.md

 ### Troubleshooting

-If having errors while running the docker build.
+#### Errors while running the docker build

 It's useful to open a terminal in the container and debug your way around:
 ```powershell
 docker run --name builder -it --rm -v .:/workdir unifmu-docker bash
 ```